Keighley Tramways

 A Keighley Tramways Company horse tram captured for posterity outside the Roebuck Inn, the terminus of the Utley line — photo undated, but as the extension to this location only opened in 1897, probably taken at that time or very shortly thereafter.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the conductor (at the back with cash bag), who appears to be wearing rather bohemian headgear for a provincial northern town.
+An enlargement of the above photograph showing the conductor (at the back with cash bag), who appears to be wearing rather bohemian headgear for a provincial northern town.
 He must have stuck out a mile in the sea of bowler hats and flat caps.

 Horse Tram No 1 pictured near Corn Mill Bridge (probably) — photo undated, but given the condition of the vehicle, probably taken in the late 1890s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the driver and conductor, whose workaday and slightly down-at-heel appearance no doubt reflected the financial state of the company in its latter years.
+An enlargement of the above photograph showing the driver and conductor, whose workaday and slightly down-at-heel appearance no doubt reflected the financial state of the company in its latter years.